 Cybersecurity compliance ‘Left of Bang’

-Cybersecurity risk management regimes being developed by U.S, EU and APAC regulators are driving cybersecurity risk management compliance into the board rooms of public and private organisations.
-In our view creating situational awareness through risk management, enabling boards need to make better more informed decisions about their cybersecurity posture left of bang.
+Cybersecurity risk management regimes being developed by U.S, EU and APAC regulators are driving cybersecurity risk management compliance into the board rooms of public and private organizations.
+In our view creating situational awareness through risk management, enabling boards need to make better more informed decisions about their cybersecurity posture ‘Left of Bang.

-The Left of Bang approach requires organisations to develop better situational awareness through an understanding of cyber risks.
-Along with a broader assessment of the enterprise-wide impact that cyber-attacks may have on the organisations and its supply chains.
+The Left of Bang approach requires organizations to develop better situational awareness through an understanding of cyber risks.
+Along with a broader assessment of the enterprise-wide impact that cyber-attacks may have on the organizations and its supply chains.
 Treating risks in a manner that could be considered adequate and commensurate to the level of risk.

 When regulation turns to enforcement it will over time set precedence, re-affirm compliance standards and be tested in court.
 Enforcement actions place corporate boards and security professionals on notice that their decisions could be assessed at a future date, in response to the decisions made in assessing cybersecurity risks, mitigating risks, and responding to cyber incidents.